ricardoquesada/bluepad32/docs/getting_help.md

 Something not working as expected?

-TL;DR:

-Help us help you by providing:
+* :simple-discord: Post questions on [Discord server][discord_server]
+* :simple-github: File bugs / feature requests in [Github Issue Tracker][github_issue_tracker]

+Add the following info:

-* Which Bluepad32 platform you are using, and version.
+* Bluepad32 platform you are using, and version.
-* Which ESP32 module you are using.
+* Devkit/board you are using.
 Add a link if possible
-* Which controller you are using, including the controller firmware version.
+* Controller you are using, including the controller firmware version.
 Add a link if possible.
-* Which sketch you are using.
+* Sketch you are using.
-* Which Operating System you are using
+* Host Operating System you are using
 * Debug log
-* Post question on our [Discord server][discord_server]
-* File bugs in our [Github Issue Tracker][github_issue_tracker]

 [discord_server]: https://discord.gg/r5aMn6Cw5q